gauravbhatia4601/banking-app/README.md

 3. Install dependencies using Composer: `composer install`.
 4. Configure your environment variables by copying the `.env.example` file to `.env` and updating it with your database and other relevant configuration details.
 5. Generate a new application key: `php artisan key:generate`.
+6. Create new database, name it as `banking`
-6. Run database migrations: `php artisan migrate`.
+7. Run database migrations: `php artisan migrate`.
-7. Start the development server: `php artisan serve`.
+8. Start the development server: `php artisan serve`.
-8. Access the application in your web browser at the specified address.
+9. Access the application in your web browser at the specified address.

 ## Contributing